Kickboxer 2: Plot

 While recovering in the hospital, David is visited by Xian Chow, the Muay Thai Kru who trained his brother Kurt in Thailand.
 Though David initially wants nothing to do with him, he finally relents and allows Xian to nurse him back to health.
 Meanwhile, one of David's most promising students, Brian Wagner, has secured a championship bout and invites David to watch the fight.
 However, the champion is unexpectedly replaced by Po, as a part of a deal made between Maciah and Sanga.
 Tong Po pummels Wagner with illegal blows and kills him in the ring despite David's efforts to intervene.
 The bout leaves Justin in financial and professional ruin, while Sanga declares their partnership is over.
-Afterwards, Xian reveals to David that the main reason he is helping him is because Tong Po had also killed his niece Mylee along with David's brothers.
+Afterwards, Xian reveals to David that Tong Po had also killed his niece Mylee along with David's brothers.
 He guiltily admits that part of him wants revenge for her death, and is willing to sacrifice David to get it.

 Insisting that the fight is his own, David accepts Po's challenge.
 In a bloody bout reminiscent of the "ancient way" of fighting in Thailand, (using tape covered in resin and broken glass) David is beaten badly and has clouded vision.
 Utilizing his "rock and the river" technique, however, David gains the upper hand and ultimately defeats his rival.
 Having lost his honor, Sanga confronts David in the ring at gunpoint, but thanks to a distraction by his friend Jack, David is able to disarm and incapacitate him.